christinazhangstudio/unapologetically-finding-out/keyboard.md

 - common letter combinations are typed with the same finger, like "e" and "d"
 - many common letter combinations are only typed with one hand e.g. "wasde" permuations!

-it's not too difficult to get one's wpm up of course, but when linguistic path dependencies are sufficiently (re)fresh, my intuition is that Dvorak follows a more idealized order for the click clacks.
+when one's linguistic path dependencies are sufficiently (re)fresh, Dvorak conceptually follows a more idealized order for the click clacks.

 ..+

-now a scan code is a set of codes that determine when a key is pressed or repeated, or released.
+a scan code is a set of codes that determine when a key is pressed or repeated, or released.

 typically, a PC keyboard itself uses scan code set 2 and the keyboard (i8042) controller losslessly converts this to scan code set 1 to provide to the OS.